Buckstabue/JacocoHtmlTree/README.md

 # JacocoHtmlTree
 Generates jacoco reports with respect of subpackages.
-Android app directory is hardcoded in the current version in the task definition, but you can change the path approprietaly for you project or write it in a more flexible way.
+Android app directory is hardcoded in the current version in the task definition, but you can change the path appropriately for you project or write it in a more flexible way.
 # Instruction
 1. Execute tests
 2. Generate Jacoco reports in XML **and** HTML formats